 This was my first time making Zuppa Inglese.
-Sticking to my original challenge, I knew nothing about the recipe prior to making it.
-I had no idea what it typically looks or tastes like.
-At one point while baking I shouted out loud “ooooooh I’m making pudding!!!”…yup.
+Sticking to my original challenge, I knew nothing about the recipe prior to baking.
+I had no idea what it should look or taste like.
+At one point, while baking I shouted out loud “ooooooh I’m making pudding!!!”…yup.

 I believe this is my best creation from the Ada Boni cookbook thus far; however, it was just as stressful as the first two.
 I was flustered while baking because it uses THREE different recipes to make one dessert.
-The Zuppa Inglese recipe is the final result but to make it, I also had to follow the Pan di Spagna (Italian Sponge Cake) and Pasticciera Cream (kind of like pudding) recipes.
+The Zuppa Inglese recipe is the final result but to make it, I also had to follow the Pan di Spagna (Italian Sponge Cake) and Pasticciera Cream (pudding) recipes.

-At the end of the 2 hours of baking, I was satisfied with the result of my first try.
+At the end of 2 hours of baking, I was satisfied with the result from my first try.
 Keep reading to see the recipes, where I went wrong, and what I plan to do next.